sophmo08/vivid-pioneer/content/events/aom-2024/index.md

   - Discrimination
 summary: 'Winner of the 2024 William H. Newman Award for the best Academy of Management Annual Meeting paper based on a dissertation.'
 ---
+Presented at the 84th Academy of Management Annual Meeting

 **Winner of the 2024 William H. Newman Award for the best Academy of Management Annual Meeting paper based on a dissertation**